-This chapter extends the banking example from Chapter 3,, "Developing Applications with Orbix Java".
+This chapter extends the banking example from "Developing Applications with Orbix Java".
 It explains how to use Orbix Java to create a downloadable client applet that communicates with a back-end server.
 The programming steps differ on the client side only.
-You should be familiar with the material covered in Chapter 3 before continuing with this chapter.
+You should be familiar with the material covered in "Developing Applications with Orbix Java" before continuing with this chapter.